concretecms/hackerone/README.md

 * For instructions on installing a local copy of concrete5, see the [Installation Guide](http://www.concrete5.org/documentation/developers/5.7/installation).
 * We receive many reports from researchers who do not read these rules.
 To prove that you've read and understood these rules, please include the word "crayons" somewhere in your report.
 If you do not, your report will be closed as invalid automatically.

+***These last 3 awesome rules have been copied almost verbatim from [Phabricator's hackerone account,](https:////hackerone.com/phabricator) if you have extra time to give, that's a great place to give it!***

 Requirements
 ============